China turns to AI, data in fight against virus

 "Having a team of nearly 100 people working together remotely from home hasn't been easy," said a spokesperson at Megvii in an emailed statement.

-"All of them are working around the clock during Lunar New Year public holidays," said the company, adding that the team had to optimise its models to "effectively detect temperature with only the forehead exposed."
+"All of them are working around the clock during Chinese New Year public holidays," said the company, adding that the team had to optimise its models to "effectively detect temperature with only the forehead exposed".

 Besides fever detection, Chinese tech firms have raced to develop a wide variety of services to help with epidemic control efforts, from preparing drone deliveries of medical supplies to mapping the spread of the virus from Wuhan.

-Although the city has been under effective quarantine since January 23, some five million travellers left Wuhan during the Lunar New Year festival, according to the city mayor - galvanising a nationwide search for recent Wuhan visitors.
+Although the city has been under effective quarantine since Jan 23, some five million travellers left Wuhan during the Chinese New Year festival, according to the city mayor - galvanising a nationwide search for recent Wuhan visitors.

 Still, the majority of tracking carried out by local authorities in China requires a lot of manpower, though some are entering data online to help with registration, especially as residents return after the holiday.